 Mechanical Causes Of Thick Film Resistor Failure

-A thick film resistor can suffer mechanical damage during the system manufacturing process.
+Thick film resistors can suffer mechanical damage during the system manufacturing process.
 This may not cause the resistor to fail immediately but can make the device more prone to failure when in service.
+Potential problems include:

 Inappropriate mounting of a device can cause ongoing compression or extension of the resistor.
-This increases its susceptibility to one or more of the stresses listed below.
+This increases its susceptibility to one or more of the stresses discussed below.

-Microcracking due to mechanical stress can cause subtle changes in resistance value caused by microcracking can be a significant problem.
-They show themselves as system performance errors.
+Microcracking due to mechanical stress can cause subtle changes in resistance that show themselves as system performance errors.
 Tracing the error back to a resistor that shows no external signs of damage can be difficult.

 Environmental factors to consider include ambient temperature, moisture and chemical elements.
 It is important to consider both the resistor device and its interface to the system board.

-If environmental factors are considered during the resistor design phase their potential impact can be reduced.
-The resistor device can be protected from moisture and chemical elements by applying a suitable coating at the end of the manufacturing process.
+Considering environmental factors during the resistor design phase reduces their potential impact.
+Thick film resistor devices can be protected from moisture and chemical elements by applying a suitable coating at the end of the manufacturing process.

 A variety of lead coating materials are available.
 These include gold, platinum silver and platinum palladium.
-Palladium alloys can be a better option than gold in some applications as the need to remove gold from the lead before soldering is removed.
+Palladium alloys can be a better option than gold in some applications as there is no need to remove gold from the lead before soldering.
 Platinum silver is often used on surface mount pads as the material provides acceptable performance at a relatively low cost.

 Thermal Issues Impacting On Resistor Failure

-When choosing a resistor the thermal operating environment and heat management are important considerations.
-Mechanical failure modes of thick film resistors are often propagated by high temperature.
+When choosing a resistor, the thermal operating environment and thermal management are important considerations.
+Mechanical failure modes of thick film resistors are often propagated by high temperatures.

 When current passes through a resistor it generates heat and causes a differential thermal expansion of the different materials used to manufacture the resistor component.
 The particle to particle contact in the resistor film can be disrupted by thermal stresses, causing a permanent change in the resistance value.

 The Temperature Coefficient of Resistance (TCR) defines the resistive element’s sensitivity to temperature change.
 TCR is a known factor and, depending upon materials used, is typically ± 100 ppm / °C or better in thick film resistors.